storj-archived/storj-bounty-program/bounty-details.rst

 Translations
 ~~~~~~~~~~~~~

 Our community is world wide where people may not speak English.
-For our content to be accessbile to everyone, we need translators.
+For our content to be accessible to everyone, we need translators.
 It's our goal to be inclusive and ensure everyone invested in Storj gets updates.
 Having translations of newsletters, blogs, and other content assists in this initiative.

 Bounties for content translations are the following: